 Key Areas of MSME Contribution

-MSMEs have participation in various aspects of defence defence equipment production.
+MSMEs have participation in various aspects of defence equipment production.
 These include:

 - Weapons and Ammunition